 - A person who requires specific evaluations to settle a medical/legal case.

 What is Rehabilitation Upgrade Evaluation – CARE (Client-Centered Approach to Rehabilitation Evaluation)?

 A Rehab Upgrade Evaluation is an assessment of your client conducted by Shepherd Center.
 This type of assessment is best for:

-A person with a spinal cord injury or a brain injury – or both – who has participated in a rehabilitation program in the past, but is experiencing some medical setbacks.
+A person with a spinal cord injury or a brain injury – or both – who has participated in a rehabilitation program but is experiencing some medical setbacks.
 This person could be debilitated from that medical setback and may need a rehabilitation admission for the purpose of restoring a prior level of function.

 A person who may be experiencing long-term effects of aging with a spinal cord injury.
-We are now seeing people who live more than 20-30 years post injury.
+We are now seeing people who live more than 20-30 years post-injury.
 As they age, they may need a rehabilitation upgrade to establish different goals, reconfigure a bowel or bladder program, or obtain durable medical equipment that better meets their current needs.